 Calls by CPJ to the Mulegé municipal government for comment went unanswered.

 On January 27, 2020, the Baja California Sur State Attorney General’s office announced that three suspects in the murder case had been found guilty of carrying out the murder.
-A judge will sentence them at a later date.
 The three men, Perdo, Martín, and Héctor “N” (their last names have been withheld by authorities to protect their privacy) were arrested individually between January and April 2019.
+The men were sentenced to more than 40 years in jail on January 31, according to news reports.
 A fourth suspect, José Guadalupe “N,” was arrested in September 2019 for allegedly ordering the murder, according to news reports.
 He is still awaiting trial.

 Although Baja California Sur state authorities have not publicly revealed details about the motive of the murder, several journalists in the state with knowledge of the trial proceedings told CPJ, on condition of anonymity to guarantee their safety, that the convicted killers murdered Murúa over an altercation due to a traffic accident.
 The reporters said that this information was revealed during the trial proceedings by the state public prosecutor’s office.
 They were unable to confirm to CPJ whether there were any other witnesses.
 Several calls by CPJ to reach the Baja California Sur state public prosecutor’s office for comment remain unanswered.